Defining Algorithms

 In the inputs parameter of the script, under the thing node, you will find:

-• values: includes the last metrics values before the end timestamp of the dataset range.
+• values: includes the last metric values before the end timestamp of the dataset range.

-• peviousValues: includes the last metrics values before the start timestamp of the dataset range.
+• peviousValues: includes the last metric values before the start timestamp of the dataset range.

 {